SmartPlastic/Docs/docs/content/home/jointstafftraining.rst

     *Finally, you should have the app installed as usual on your device.*

+Currently, we provide a beta app for both the Android and iOS powered mobile phones.
+To install the beta, follow the steps below:

+Android beta
+************

 #.
+Make sure your Android version is ``5.0`` or higher.
+   You can find your version number in your phone's settings.
+#.
+Follow this link on your mobile to get to the beta entrance website.
+On this
+   website, press the button to enter beta (you may need to authenticate with your Google account)
+#.
+After the successfull entry, you'll be able to find the app in your usual
+   Play Store by searching for "SmartPlastic".
+Download it, and it should appear on your home screen or the apps list.
+You are now able to start the app.

+iOS beta
+********

+#.
 Make sure your iOS version is ``9.0`` or higher.
 You can find your version
    number in your phone's settings: ``Settings > General > About > Version``.
 #.
-Send an E-Mail to ``lenz@smartplastic.eu``.
+Send an E-Mail to lenz@smartplastic.eu.
 Please provide (1) your Apple-ID
    and (2) your full name.
 #.
 You will be added to the beta tester group and receive an email that should
    look somewhat similar to the one on the right.
 #.
 Click the link inside the email adress.
 You will be redirected to a page
    that offers you to enter the beta upon installing the App ``Testflight``.
 #.
-Download ``Testflight`` from your iPhones App Store and click the link in
+Download ``Testflight`` from your iPhone's App Store and click the link in
    email again if the SmartPlastic beta doesn't show up in the app.
 #.
-Inside testflight, download SmartPlastic.
+Inside ``Testflight``, download SmartPlastic.
 It should appear on your homescreen
    and feature a red dot left of the name to signal that it's a beta application.
 Now you can click on the app and enjoy.